AMOKSIKLAV 125mg/31.25mg/5ml 100ml susp

 If your child stops taking Amoxiclav

-If you have any further questions related to the use of this product, ask your doctor or pharmacist.
+If you have any further questions on the use of this product, ask your doctor or pharmacist.

 4. Possible side effects